NabeelAhsen/ShopifyMarketplace/README.md

 - Users can only view and operate on carts owned by them.
 Cart Ids can easily be guessed, but can't be accessed
 - Products with an inventory count of 0 cannot be added to a cart.
 (Go ahead, try to add a product with `inventory_count` 0 to an available cart)
-- A user is able to obtain information a specific cart they own along with every carts they've ever created.
+- A user is able to obtain information on a specific cart they own along with every cart they've ever created.
 - Empty carts can be completed to indicate they no should not longer be used.
 - Products that are purchased reduce the total inventory counts of products across the database.